ac3lab/ac3lab.github.io/_posts/2024-03-20-post_carioca_semifinal_2-en.md

 {% include figure.html path="assets/img/Posts_Images/2024-03-20-post_carioca_semifinal_2/en/game2.png" class="img-fluid rounded z-depth-1" %}
 </div>
 <p align="justify">
-On the Vasco side, the situation became increasingly complicated for the team's fans, who witnessed their team being eliminated from the championship with no chance of playing in the derby against Flamengo in the finals.
+On the Vasco side, the situation became increasingly complicated for the team's fans, who witnessed their team being eliminated from the championship with no chance of making the final a Clássico dos Milhões.
 In the match, although Vasco had <b>66% possession</b> and <b>5 shots on goal</b>, they failed to convert any of their <b>11 shots</b> at the end of the 90 minutes.
 </p>

 <p align="justify">On the other side, Nova Iguaçu, despite not dominating possession, posed more of a threat to Vasco's defense, attempting <b>14 shots</b>, <b>6 of them on target</b>, and converting one chance.
-Additionally, they intercepted two times more than Vasco (<b>42 vs. 18</b>) and regained possession within an average of <b>24 seconds</b> after losing it, almost half the time compared to Cruz Maltino's average (<b>42 seconds</b>).
+Additionally, they intercepted two times more than Vasco (<b>42 vs. 18</b>) and regained possession within an average of <b>24 seconds</b> after losing it, almost half the time compared to the Cruz Maltino's average (<b>42 seconds</b>).
 </p>

 <p align="justify">Nova Iguaçu thus surpassed Vasco to reach the final of the Carioca Championship for the first time in their history.
 As a result, "A Laranja Mecânica da Baixada," as their fans call them, will face Flamengo on March 31st and April 7th for the title that crowns the King of Rio de Janeiro.